 Great Talent Management will lead the Team to Excellence

 Little of this is the kind of self-handicapping that falls into the fear or self-deception categories.
-While some leaders may hire “yes-men,” leaders usually don’t fear to find great talent, they just don’t know how, or it isn’t their highest priority.
+While some leaders may hire “yes-men,” leaders usually don’t fear finding great talent, they just don’t know how, or it isn’t their highest priority.
 They may have delegated this function inappropriately.